 Every Saturday, the Farmers Curb Market is held from 8:00 AM – 2:00 PM on the streets of downtown.
 You can find over 50 vendors selling everything from jewelry and art to fresh produce and rare herbs.

-Make sure to check out First Fridays which happen every month from 6:00 PM – 9:00 PM.
+Make sure to check out First Fridays which happen every month.
 A free local festival, browsing through the variety of vendors paired with dinner and drinks makes for a perfect date night or a great beginning to a weekend getaway.

 Pick Berries at Shady Oak Farms

 In the northwest corner of the city, locals congregate every year to cultivate their green thumbs.
 A trip to Shady Oak Farms is one of the best things to do in Lakeland.

 Shady Oak Farms is a family-owned, 10-acre farm that grows five types of blueberries.
 All crops are herbicide and pesticide-free!
 Visitors can arrive with a basket to pick their own blueberries, making it an essential snacking stop on any Florida road trip.